Wire-Network/wire-docs/docs/introduction/glossary.md

 ## SYS

 SYS is the blockchain default token name for an Wire based blockchain.
-Any fork of the EOSIO open source has the option to rename it, through a very simple procedure, to any token name that meets the symbol validation rules.
+Any fork of the Wire open source has the option to rename it to any token name that meets the symbol validation rules.

 ## Scope